dnbt777/zig-cuda-utils/README.md

 # zig-cuda-utils
 [WIP!]
 Library with some GPU accelerated math functions for zig

-Currently just a small, easy to understand demo of how to incorporate cuda into zig
+Currently just a small, easy to understand demo of how to compile cuda libraries and link them into zig

 # instructions